ViniciusP78/electron-typescript-react/README.md

 # electron-typescript-react
-Boilerplater for a Electron software with React and TypeScript support.
+Boilerplate for an Electron software with React and TypeScript support.